 Tools you can use interactively to calculate the rings to adjust the landing spot include:

 You pay a 10k coins entrance fee to play in a Rookie division full tournament.
 100k is needed for a Pro full tournament.
+A 9-hole tournament is about half that amount.

 Each tournament has practice holes available a few days before the tournament starts.
 Tap the Practice tab to start playing practice holes.
 Choose which division you will use, such as Rookie, Professional, Expert, or Masters.